elenabogachevaxxx/ds_projects/README.md

 # ds_projects

-This repository contains projects which I have completed during my study on Data science cource
+This repository contains projects, which I have completed during my study on data science course.
+Some projects are in English, some in Russian